 Does AJMLS provide its alumni access to Westlaw?

 Yes.
 AJMLS provides all alumni access to an Alumni Westlaw Terminal during the library’s open hours.
-The Alumni Westlaw Terminal is located on the 4th floor near the circulation desk and use of the terminal is on a first-come basis.
+The Alumni Westlaw Terminal is on a first-come basis.
 For more information, contact the law library at (678) 916-2660.

 May alumni use the law library?